GoogleChrome/web.dev/src/site/content/en/blog/model-viewer/index.md

 ## What can &lt;model-viewer> do?

 I'll show you a few current capabilities of `<model-viewer>`.
-You'll get a great experience today, and `<model-viewer>` will get better over time as Google adds new features and improves rendering quality.
+You'll get a great experience today, and `<model-viewer>` will get better over time as the team adds new features and improves rendering quality.
 The examples I'm provided are just to give you a sense of what it does.
 If you want to try them there are installation and usage instructions in [its GitHub